Anthony-George449/ASA-Imprint-Kibble/README.md

 AdultKibbleCooldown and BabyKibbleCooldown
 ==============
-These settings will allow you to customize how frequently the Imprint Kibble benefits can be granted.
+These settings let you customize how often the Imprint Kibble benefits are granted.
 After the Imprint Kibble buff falls off, it is replaced by a debuff that will prevent the benefits of the Imprint Kibble.

 The debuff that is applied will carry over to adulthood for a baby dino.
 Let me give an example using the following settings:

 ```
 EnableAdultKibbleCooldown=True
 AdultKibbleCooldownTime=60.0
 EnableBabyKibbleCooldown=True
 BabyKibbleCooldownTime=1800.0
 ```
 In this case, an adult dino would have to wait 60 seconds between receiving the Imprint Kibble buff, and a baby would have to wait 30 minutes (1800 seconds).
 However, let's say your baby only takes 10 minutes to fully grow after using the Imprint Kibble on it.
 If you then wanted to replace the previous adult dino with the fully grown baby, the baby would still have 20 minutes left on the debuff timer, which means you have to wait 20 minutes before using the Imprint Kibble on the grown baby.
 This allows you to customize how quickly players can cycle mutations.